Making Serial Dilutions: Counting the Uncountable

 Step 6: Observe the Plates

-After incubation, the pattern is clear: the 10⁻¹ plate is covered in bacterial growth, while the higher dilutions have fewer and fewer colonies.
+After incubation, the pattern is clear: the 10⁻¹ plate is covered in bacterial growth, while the subsequent dilutions have fewer and fewer colonies.
 The 10⁻⁵ plate often has just a few distinct colonies which is perfect for isolating pure cultures later.
-This is a satisfying process to see the math of dilutions come to life in visible dots of bacteria.

 Comments